 Holy moly, has this been in the works for a looong time!
 If you have followed the blog for any amount of time, you likely are aware that I am a girl with a lot of hobbies.
 In addition to cooking and baking, I have gotten very into knitting and sewing in recent years.
 For anyone who loves to knit, sew, or craft in general, you can probably relate with me that these hobbies come with a ridiculous amount of stuff.
 Knitting needles, yarn, fabric galore, paint, brushes, glitter…in other words, craft explosion!
 Prior to now, this vast amount of craft paraphenalia had been scattered in a completely disorganized way throughout many areas of my house.
 To say I am not a fan of clutter is a vast understatement, so this was making me absolutely nutty.
 Something had to be done.
 Almost exactly one year ago I started the process of designing a dedicated craft area to corral the vast quantities of stuff, have a place to do said crafting activities, and mostly not continue buying duplicate knitting needles simply because mine were scattered all over the house.

 So, I started what turned out to be a very long process!
 As I have mentioned before, I am a very, very slow decorator, but for good reason.
 I like to take small steps while I decorate a space so I can watch it evolve and really think about my needs and how I want it to look.
-Initially I purchased the set of shelves pictured above, the table, the chair and the stools.
+Initially, I purchased the set of shelving pictured above, the table, the chair and the stools.
 Only the table came in quickly – everything else was backordered for many months!
-Once all of the furniture was in the space (summer at that point), I was able to approach the aesthetics of the space.
-I wanted to keep it simple and colorful, and I unintentionally ended up with a triangle theme but I like it.
+Once all of the furniture was in the space (summer at that point), I was able to approach the aesthetics of the space with the help of experts like those at https://www.homeaccents2.com/interior-design/.
+I wanted to keep it simple and colorful, and I unintentionally ended up with a triangle theme, but I like it.

 I made the triangle bunting with random fabric and I love the pop of color it adds.
 Lighting in this corner of my room is problematic and the main overhead light in the room really doesn’t illuminate this area, especially at night which is when I usually have time to craft.
 After looking at what I’m fairly certain was 99% of available light fixtures on the internet, I was thrilled to find this task lamp on clearance.
 Since it is very bright and focused, the string lights were a nice way to add more of a general soft glow.
 Side note – the vent cover was way problematic for me aesthetically.
 Its placement was a big part of the reason I didn’t have actual lighting hardwired into the space, either sconces or pendants.
 Eventually I decided to spray paint it and I love the way it no longer feels like an eye sore but instead like a fun addition.